 Finally, be sure to do a rehearsal so everything is perfect for the actual events.
 At the same time, once the event is over, follow up with attendees and sponsors.
 Send out an email thanking them, ask for their feedback, and maybe even give them a digital gift.
 This will help you continue the conversation and strengthen your connection.
 Their feedback will also help you improve the quality of your future events.

-With thoughtful preparation and the right event hosting solution, virtual fundraising events can be just as successful as in-person events.
+With thoughtful preparation and the right virtual events solution, virtual fundraising events can be just as successful as in-person events.
 Virtual events also offer multiple benefits for your reach, budget, and environmental impact.
 While they're much more necessary now during the COVID-19 pandemic, there are multiple reasons to continue hosting virtual events in the future.

 If, like us, you're more of a social person, let's connect on Twitter (@ZohoBackstage) and we'll keep you up-to-date with all the latest event news.